Ann Jones (tennis): Personal life

 In 1971 she published her tennis autobiography A Game to Love.

-Jones caused something of a stir on 30 August 1962 when she married businessman Philip "Pip" Jones (1907–1993) who was 31 years her senior and five years older than her father.
+Jones attracted media attention on 30 August 1962 when she married businessman Philip "Pip" Jones (1907–1993) who was 31 years her senior.
 Pip Jones became the first Tour Director of the Virginia Slims Women's Tennis Tour in 1971.
-The couple's names later became a recurring gag on Monty Python's Flying Circus during its series run, wherein the Pythons frequently inserted "Ann Haydon-Jones and her husband Pip" into any sketch where a list of names was being read.

 In 1969, West Bromwich Albion commended Ann Jones on her sporting success and stated that she and her husband were supporters of the club.

+Jones is portrayed by Australian actress Cazz Bainbridge in the 2026 ABC TV Mini Series Goolagong.

 Awards

 In 1985, Jones was voted into the International Tennis Hall of Fame.
 For many years, Jones was chairwoman of the International Women's Tennis Council and has long been a member of Wimbledon's Committee of Management.
 She became the first 'civilian woman' (i.e., not a member of the British Royal Family) to present the trophies at Wimbledon when she awarded the winners of the Mixed Doubles championship their cup in 2007, a ceremony she now regularly performs.
 She also has presented the junior girls trophy.

-Already a Member of the Order of the British Empire (MBE), Jones was appointed Commander of the Order of the British Empire (CBE) in the 2014 New Year Honours for services to tennis.
+Jones was appointed Member of the Order of the British Empire (MBE) in 1969 and Commander of the Order of the British Empire (CBE) in the 2014 New Year Honours for services to tennis.

 The stadium court at the Edgbaston Priory Tennis Club was renamed the Ann Jones Centre Court in 2013.